As virus surges anew, Milan hospitals under pressure again

 Italy is not the only European country seeing a resurgence — and, in fact, is faring better than its neighbors this time around.
 Italy’s cases per 100,000 residents have doubled in the last two weeks to nearly 87 — a rate well below countries like Belgium, the Netherlands, France, Spain and Britain that are seeing between around 300 to around 500 per 100,000.
 Those countries have also started to impose new restrictions.

-This time, Milan is bearing the brunt.
-With Lombardy recording more than 1,000 cases a day, the regional capital and its surroundings account for as many as half of that total.
-Bergamo — which was hardest hit last time and has been seared into collective memory by images of army trucks transporting the dead to crematoria — hovers closer to 50.
+This time, Milan is bearing the brunt, accounting for half of Lombardy’s daily cases, which spiked past 1,800 on Wednesday.
+Bergamo — which was hardest hit last time and has been seared into collective memory by images of army trucks transporting the dead to crematoria — had just 46.

-The resurgence has so far been most strongly linked to vacations, both at home and abroad, as Italians flocked to beaches and crowded islands this summer.
+The resurgence as the weather cools has so far been most strongly linked to vacations, both at home and abroad, as Italians flocked to beaches and crowded islands during a remarkably relaxed summer.

 “The lockdown is a treasure that we scraped together with great effort and great sacrifice.
 We risk losing the results from a summer that in some ways was rather reckless,’’ Massimo Galli, the director of the infection disease ward at Milan’s Sacco Hospital, told The Associated Press.
 “The whole country acted as if they infections never existed, and was no longer among us.’’

-Note: This story has been updated to correct that the average daily death toll nationwide is hovering around 40, not 50.